matt-richardson/OctoPygmy/contributing.md

 	if(options.someFeature) this.someFeature.observe(content);
 ```

 Every feature must operate in this manner.
 This give's the user control over how much of Blue fin they will want to use.
+Also, currently there are three `pygmy.js` files.

+* src/3.0/pygmy.js for features in Octopus Deploy 3.0
+* src/3.0/background/pygmy.js for background functionality in 3.0
+* src/octopygmy.js for features in Octopus Deploy 2.x

+I'd focus on 3.0 for now since that is the latest release.
+I don't have analytics on 2.x/3.0 usage of Blue fin yet.

 ###### Feature Options
 ###### Feature Analytics